 The Library has travel guides for a variety of U.S. and international locations.
 If you want a glimpse before you go or to see the sights without leaving home, the Library offers DVDs.

-Whether you want to greet someone in Greek (Yasou), say “thank you” in Arabic (chokron) or learn any of thirty languages, Rosetta Stone is available through the Library’s online resources.
+Whether you want to greet someone in Greek (Yasou), say “thank you” in Arabic (chokron) or learn any of sixty languages, Mango Languages is available through the Library’s online resources.

 Always available, even in airports and truck stops, Hoopla’s collection of e-audiobooks and music can help pass the time.
 Hoopla also offers a selection of e-books, movies and television.